openebs/openebs/k8s/upgrades/README.md

 ### Upgrade the OpenEBS Jiva PV

 **Note:Scaling down the application will speed up the upgrade process and prevent any read only issues.
-It is highly recommended to scale down the application if upgrading from 1.8.0 or earlier versions of the volume.**
+It is highly recommended to scale down the application upgrading from 1.8.0 or earlier versions of the volume.**

 Extract the PV name using `kubectl get pv`